How to Study in Nursing School: Students Share 9 Great Nursing Study Tips

 Nursing school is notorious for tough coursework and challenging exams.
 New material to learn, critical information to memorize and clinical skills to practice are all important components for the average nursing student.
 It can be tricky to try and balance all the studying and coursework from your nursing program—especially alongside your obligations outside of school.

 How can you succeed in nursing school?
 It does take some strategy and planning.
-We asked students and faculty from the Rasmussen College School of Nursing to provide their study tips.
+We asked students and faculty from the Rasmussen University School of Nursing to provide their study tips.
 Read on to learn how you can tackle school with an optimistic attitude and a realistic plan.

 How to study for Nursing School